 The chapter is later drawn to a close with a precious exhortation to,

 “Remember that the time is short, and the coming of the Lord draweth nigh.
 A few more battles and the last trumpet shall sound, and the Prince of Peace shall come to reign on a renewed earth.
-A few more struggles and conflicts, and then we shall bid an eternal goodbye warfare, and to sin, to sorrow, and to death.
+A few more struggles and conflicts, and then we shall bid an eternal goodbye to warfare, and to sin, to sorrow, and to death.
 Then let us fight on to the last, and never surrender.
 Thus sayeth the Captain of our salvation––”He that overcometh shall inherit all things; and I will be his God, and he shall be my son” (Rev 21:7).2

 Truly, we are to fight our flesh, the devil and the world.
 Amidst this war we must not, however, fail to remember and rejoice that no man is justified by the works of the law nor by the work of his sword but only by faith and faith alone in the finished work of Christ.
 Yet, that is not to say fighting is optional––far from it.

 The fact that to some this language of warring and fighting may appear ‘puritan’, ‘fundamentalist’ or extreme is nothing short of a travesty and a testimony to the severe downgrade of Christianity in America and beyond.
-For this reason, I’ve included the final excerpt from Ryle in hope to encourage the reader to found their knowledge of the Christian life, of salvation and eternity on the Bible not the opinions of men and culture.
+For this reason, I’ve included the final excerpt from Ryle in hope to encourage the reader to found their knowledge of the Christian life, of salvation and eternity on the Bible not the opinions of men nor culture.
 One may truthfully point out that today many preachers teach there is no hell, no clear line of sexual sin, no wrath of God etc. But my friend, this is nothing but foolish, worldly talk based on human imagination.
 For, the Bible has clear teaching and condemns such things and describes the terrors of an eternal and wrathful hell.

 Be reminded, the Apostle Paul calls many a professing believer in Crete ‘people who turn away from the truth’ and those who ‘profess to know God but deny him by their works.
 They are detestable, disobedient, unfit for any good work’ (Titus 1:14-15).